The Most Comprehensive Yoga Classes in Houston

 - We believe in the transformative power of conscious choice and thoughts, movement, and consumption.
 Therefore, we will learn and teach responsibility in our thoughts, words, and actions, leading to an powered accountability.

 - We believe what we say matters.
-Therefore, We deliberately choose our words and conversations to be directed towards our best interest of truth in any given moment.
+Therefore, We deliberately choose our words and conversations to be directed towards our best understanding of truth in any given moment.

 - We believe the degree of freedom we experience is a direct result of the clarity of our perception.
 Therefore, we stand for the eradication of limited thinking.